 - 3 tablespoons Tomato Paste

 Add all dry spices, tomato paste and 1/4 cup water, stir well and cook for a minute.
-Add the remaining water and beef cubes in the pot.
+Then, add the remaining water and beef cubes in the pot.
 Press "cancel", close the lid and set valve to 'Sealing' position.
 Press Meat/Stew, 30 minutes.
 Wait for Natural release of pressure.